 No. Growers can start plants indoors, but once the seedlings are hardy enough to survive outdoors they must be grown outside without any sort of roof or covering over the top.

-Industrial hemp seedlings are defined as non-flowering plants that are no more than 12 inches tall.
+Hemp seedlings are defined as non-flowering plants that are no more than 12 inches tall.

 Yes, as long as you can provide appropriate third party analysis on the variety you plan to grow.
-If you plan to grow from tissue culture or clones, submit documentation on the plants from which the tissue culture or clones will be produced that includes the same minimum information required above for those growing industrial hemp from seed.
+If you plan to grow from tissue culture or clones, submit documentation on the plants from which the tissue culture or clones will be produced that includes the same minimum information required above for those growing hemp from seed.